Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 **The Venue**

-This year's Open takes place on the storied fairways of Mississaugua Golf & Country Club, a course that carries real gravitas.
+This year's Canadian Open takes place on the fairways of Mississaugua Golf & Country Club, a course that carries real gravitas.
 The Credit River winds through its valley, shaping a landscape at once pastoral and formidable.
 The greens and bunkers, refined by Donald Ross, still bear the original mark of George Cumming's design.
-And as the spotlight shines, Canada is poised to put its finest golf on display for the world.
+And as the spotlight shines, Canada is poised to put its finest golf and hospitality on display for us.

 **The Past in Play**